isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-People don't usually directly write a self move assignment, but it can occur.  `std::swap` is implemented using move operations so if you accidentally do `swap(a, b)` where `a` and `b` refer to the same object, failing to handle self-move could be a serious and subtle error.
+People don't usually directly write a self-move assignment, but it can occur.  `std::swap` is implemented using move operations so if you accidentally do `swap(a, b)` where `a` and `b` refer to the same object, failing to handle self-move could be a serious and subtle error.
 At a minimum, a self-move should put the object into a valid but unspecified state which is the same guarantee provided by the standard library containers.
 It is